umd-mith/airwaves/README.md

     git config --global user.email ehs@pobox.com

+Recently we have updated our repository to use `main` as the name for the default branch.
+If you have an existing copy of the repository on your local machine, you'll want to update to match this change:

+    git branch -m master main
+    git fetch origin
+    git branch -u origin/main main

 Whew, that was a lot!
 But fortunately you'll only need to do these steps once on the computer you are using.